jhanvi76/telco-churn-prediction/README.md

 # Telco-churn-prediction
 ML pipeline to predict customer churn on the Telco dataset — includes SMOTE, hyperparameter tuning, and SHAP explainability (XGBoost, ROC-AUC 0.83).

-# Customer Churn Prediction

-A machine learning project that predicts telecom customer churn using the IBM/Kaggle **Telco Customer Churn** dataset.
+It is a machine learning project that predicts telecom customer churn using the IBM/Kaggle **Telco Customer Churn** dataset.
 The notebook walks through data cleaning, feature engineering, model building, hyperparameter tuning, interpretability (SHAP), and business-focused risk segmentation.

 ## Overview